 When the keys are yellow, you are on the "regular" page.
 Here you can select between 1/4, 1/8 and 1/16 note step-lengths.

-When the active step-length is in the "regular" page, the triplet page:
+When the active step-length is in the "regular" page,

 holding down shift will display the triplet page: